-Beckon Ice Cream just started shipping their truly delicious ice cream all over the contiguous United States.
+Beckon Ice Cream ships their truly delicious ice cream all over the contiguous United States.
 And for FODMAP Everyday® readers we have a very sweet deal for you!

 As for the fruit, strawberries have no detectable FODMAPs and a few of them sliced and added to this mixture with vanilla ice cream and chocolate sauce (and coconut sparkling water) was a fantastic combination!